 Pasta al Forno, an oven baked pasta with a creamy and cheesy sauce, is delicious and easy to make.
 This step by step recipe gives you detailed instructions on how to prepare this classic Italian dish.

 If you love hearty, comfort food that is rich in flavor, you’ve come to the right place!
 My Pasta al Forno is incredibly tasty and satisfying but not difficult to prepare at all.
 Follow this recipe for complete success!

 Pasta al Forno is simply a pasta bake but I can safely say this one is an extremely good version.
 There are many variations in Italy and it was one of my favorite meals when I was growing up.
 My mother’s version was similar to lasagna while my cousin makes hers filled with extra goodies like hard boiled eggs and tiny meatballs.

-My variation of Pasta al Forno begins with a homemade meat sauce using ground pork, Italian sausage and tomato passata.
+My variation of this pasta recipe begins with a homemade meat sauce using ground pork, Italian sausage and tomato puree.
 Then barely cooked pasta and two flavorsome cheeses are combined with the sauce before baking.
 The key to this recipe though, is the addition of pasta water which creates creaminess almost like magic!

 Perfect for parties and buffets because this is a dish that can be prepared in advance and baked just before serving.
-Traditionally Italian families, like mine, serve Pasta al Forno on Sunday for lunch followed by a meat course like butterflied chicken or Italian chicken cutlets.
+Traditionally Italian families, like mine, serve this baked pasta on Sunday for lunch followed by a meat course like butterflied chicken or Italian chicken cutlets.
 On special occasions, I make cannoli cake or ricotta pie for dessert.